 How to Preserve Cilantro from Your Garden

 Don’t you just love cilantro?
 Here are some quick tips on how to preserve cilantro for use in salsa or Mexican food.
+This is one of my favorite food preservation tips.
 You won’t believe how easy it is!

 I know a lot of my readers have gardens, so I thought today I would share with you one of the ways that we are able to preserve the things we grow in our garden so that we can put them in our food storage and use them all year round.